 Curriculum development work in ES for 2017/18 will build on these arrangements. to support and enable post-compulsory education and training providers to jointly evaluate the regional curriculum offer and plan for improvement.
 This includes supporting meaningful ‘bridging’ from schools to other post-compulsory education providers and strengthening understanding amongst teachers of the role of individual subject areas within industry sectors.
 2 pilots have been identified in Forth Valley and Fife.
 Work has started to engage DYW leads in schools/authorities and colleges in joint evaluative activities.

-Senior Phase Service Design Group.

-In April 2016 a group of 30 partners representing schools, local authorities, colleges, business/industry sectors, parents, third sector and national organisations held a senior phase design workshop facilitated by SNOOK.
-The outputs from the workshop will form part of the wider body of tools to support senior phase planning and design.
-The group will continue to meet over 2017/18 to develop thinking and tools.

 18. Senior Phase Benchmarking Tool

 This tool has been developed to help organisations evaluate current approaches to planning the senior phase of the curriculum and to consider any necessary improvements/actions.